Skip to content

 Why Marrakech?

-Apart from the promise of cheap property, it is important to know why Marrakech is such an attractive place to spend at least part of the year.
+As well as the promise of cheap property, it's important to know why Marrakech is such an attractive place to spend at least part of the year.

 Secondly, it offers the perfect combination of culture, services and sunshine.
-Finally, the cost of living is very affordable - at the moment you can get about 12.5 Moroccan dirhams for a pound.
-So it's a great place to treat yourself on a regular basis.
+Finally, the cost of living is very affordable - at the moment, you can get around 12.5 Moroccan dirhams for one pound sterling.
+So it's the perfect place to treat yourself on a regular basis.

 Thirdly, its location at the tip of North Africa means that it is reasonably warm for most of the year, with many sunny days and little rainfall.